conditions of entry

 1. The work must be a completed Sculpture.
 Works in progress, concepts and drawings will not be considered.

-All eligible applications will then be assessed by the Selection Panel for inclusion in the Festival.
+All eligible applications under the Open Category will then be assessed by the Selection Panel for inclusion in the Festival.

 1. Artistic merit